California Self-Driving Car Crash Causes Legal Concerns

 Autonomous test vehicles could turn up practically anywhere on the roads of California.
 According to Gonzalez, carmakers with permits can take a test on any public roadway in the state, and they do not have to inform DMV which roadways they may be testing on.

-GM and its Cruise subsidiary have had a permit to test self-driving cars in California since June of 2015.
-According to the DMV records, the company has 300 test drivers and 110 vehicles approved for testing on California roads.
-Wow!NTSB gets Involved after Tesla Autopilot Crash near LA
+GM and its Cruise subsidiary have had a permit to test self-driving cars in California since June 2015.
+According to the DMV records, the company has 300 test drivers and 110 vehicles approved for testing on California roads.NTSB gets Involved after Tesla Autopilot Crash near LA

 States such as Arizona have adopted an 'open for business' approach to self-driving technology.
 Waymo and Uber are actively testing these autonomous cars on public roads in the state.

-And because this is a state by state issue like the marijuana situation and so many other subjects such as fracking and so on.
+And because this is a state-by-state issue like the marijuana situation and so many other subjects such as fracking and so on.

 However, the Advocates for Highway and Auto Safety say that varying state regulations will not bring industry safety across the board, and it is vital to establish broad federal guidelines.
 President emeritus of the group, Jackie Gillan, said that it is a vital issue that should be taken up at the federal level.
-If each state develops different reporting requirements, it may not provide for the comprehensive reporting requirements that are necessary in case of autonomous vehicles.
+If each state develops different reporting requirements, it may not provide for the comprehensive reporting requirements necessary in autonomous vehicles.